 The JMICRON JMB575 supports SATA, SATA II and SATA III speeds.
 The older JMB321 only supports SATA and SATA II speeds.
 The JMB575 based cards have a SATA power connector and it can be cascaded to support 15 drives.

 The JMICRON JMB575 is supported by Windows 2000 and above.
 Port multipliers are full bandwidth but SATA III is limited to 600 MB/s.
 SATA port multipliers are best for their archival capability.
-A low cost µATX motherboard with 4 SATA ports can control a chassis with 60 hard disks in an archival server using cascaded SATA port multipliers.
+A low cost µATX motherboard with 4-port card can control a chassis with 60 hard disks in an archival server using cascaded SATA port multipliers.

 The performance of the low cost 5-port units is surprisingly fast.
 While most uses these for hard disks, they are fast enough for SSD drives as well.
 The port multiplier is not a RAID device, each disk is its own device id and drive letter.